BUPT-GAMMA/OpenHGNN/openhgnn/output/MAGNN/README.md

 | 40%                 | paper: 60.27%    OpenHGNN:  55.75% | paper: 60.50%    OpenHGNN:  55.81% |
 | 60%                 | paper: 60.66%    OpenHGNN:  56.83% | paper: 60.88%    OpenHGNN:  56.80% |
 | 80%                 | paper: 61.44%    OpenHGNN:  57.65% | paper: 61.53%    OpenHGNN:  57.68% |

+The perform of experiments are run in the setting of paper which use SVM classification, so there are a little bit different with semi-supervised node classification.
+And directly run the model is using semi-supervised node classification trainerflow.

 ## Dataset